cstettler/poc-thymeleaf-pattern-library/README.md

 - the pattern library application is a normal Spring Boot application in a separate Maven module
 - the pattern library application defines a Maven dependency to the UI components jar file
 - the UI components are being developed while being show-cased in the pattern library application
+- the custom Thymeleaf dialect is developed in a separate Maven module, provided as a separate jar file
+- the pattern library application defines a Maven dependency to the custom Thymeleaf dialect jar file

 ## Developer Workflow